Dionuta/B9-Variable-Environments/README.md

  <ul>

-  <li>Variable Enviroment </li>
+  <li>Variable Environments </li>

  </ul>

 <h1>Notes</h1>

-Variable Enviroment - where the variables live and how they relate to each other in memory.
+Variable Environments - where the variables live and how they relate to each other in memory.